 Coat colors are unpredictable in Pomskies; many will not resemble their Husky parents.

 Not all Pomskies have the desired black-and-white coloring that is often associated with Huskies.
-In fact, it’s not uncommon for their coats to be a variety of colors; after all, Pomeranians come in over a dozen different color variations.
+In fact, it’s not uncommon for their double coat to be a variety of colors; after all, Pomeranians come in over a dozen different color variations.
 Not only their fur, but their facial shapes can vary as well.
 For instance, it’s not uncommon for some Pomskies to have inherited a “rounder” face from their Pom side; of course, the opposite is also true—some may be more “wolf-like” due to their Husky genes.
-Still, all of them usually have one thing in common though—their fluffy tails.
+Still, the dog breed usually has one thing in common though—their fluffy tails.

 It is Hard to Predict a Pomsky’s Temperament

-There’s no surefire way to know the temperament of a Pomsky puppy before he or she is born.
+There’s no surefire way to know the temperament of a Pomsky puppy before the Pomsky is born.

 Most if Not All Pomsky Breeders Breed Solely for Profit

-As cute as they may be, Pomskies are typically bred by for profit.
+As cute as the dog breed may be, the Pomsky is typically bred by for profit.

 The amount of Pomsky breeders in the United States have greatly increased over the past few years (interestingly, around the same time that the viral photo appeared on the internet).
 Alas, many of them are not what you would consider to be reputable breeders.